panagiotisbellias/Project-Chimera/README.md

 ## 📚 Documentation & Glossary

 For a quick reference of key concepts, see our [Glossary](docs/GLOSSARY.md).
 Check the [latest release notes](https://github.com/akarlaraytu/Project-Chimera/releases) for detailed updates.

 ---

-### 🗺️ Future Roadmap

-Project Chimera is a living project.
-The roadmap outlines our vision for evolving this agent into a truly general-purpose decision-making engine and, ultimately, an open-source ecosystem.

----

-**High-Level Phases**

-* ✅ **Phase 1 — Strategic Depth & Provable Safety** — *COMPLETE*
-    * *Theme:* Transform the agent from a simple optimizer into a strategist that is explainable, competitive, and mathematically verifiable.
-* ✅ **Phase 2 — Architectural Abstraction & Cross-Domain Mastery** — *COMPLETE*
-    * *Theme:* Decouple the agent's brain from any single environment, proving its universal capabilities in the high-stakes world of quantitative finance.
-* ▶️ **Phase 3 — Ultimate Generalization & Autonomous Discovery** — *IN PROGRESS*
-    * *Theme:* Test the limits of the architecture's flexibility (e.g., in Supply Chain simulations) and unlock the agent's ultimate intelligence layer: the ability to learn how the world works on its own.
-* **Phase 4 — Ecosystem Leadership: The "Chimera Dev Kit"**
-    * *Theme:* Package our proven technology into an open-source development kit for the world to build the next generation of trustworthy AI.

----

-**Current Milestone:** **Phase 3 — Ultimate Generalization & Autonomous Discovery**

-Having proven the architecture's core abstraction (Phase 1) and its effectiveness in quantitative finance (Phase 2), we now focus on pushing the boundaries of generalization and intelligence.

-**Phase 3 Tasks:**

-1.  **Final Flexibility Test (Supply Chain Simulation):**
-    * *What:* Prove the architecture's universality by implementing a `SupplyChainSimulator` for a completely different complex domain.
-    * *Status:* *Upcoming.*
-2.  **The Revolutionary Leap: "Autonomous Causal Discovery"**
-    * *What:* Evolve the Causal Engine from a system that learns from *given data* to one that *autonomously discovers new causal relationships* by designing and running its own experiments within an environment.
-    * *Impact:* This fundamentally changes how AI understands the world.
-We no longer just tell it the rules; *it learns the changing rules of the game on its own*.
-    * *Status:* *Research & Development in progress.*

----

-**Future Phases**

-* **Phase 4: Ecosystem Leadership: The "Chimera Dev Kit"**
-    * *Goal:* Package the entire project into a clean, well-documented, `pip install chimera-agent` library.
-    * *Includes:* Comprehensive documentation, tutorials for E-commerce, Quant Finance, and Supply Chain domains.
-    * *Vision:* Transform the project into a living open-source ecosystem adopted by a global community.

----